 SecureStore will archive email messages that pass through the Mailprotector perimeter.
 (Outbound connectors must be configured to relay email through Mailprotector's smart host.)
-However, internal messages on an Exchange server or Office 365 will not be routed outside of the Exchange environment.
-Therefore, it is necessary to create a journaling rule in the Exchange server or O365 tenant to journal messages between intra-domain users.
+However, internal messages on an Exchange server or Office 365 will not be routed outside the Exchange environment.
+Therefore, creating a journaling rule in the Exchange server or O365 tenant is necessary to journal messages between intra-domain users.

 SecureStore archiving, Exchange 2013 and 2016, Exchange Online, Office 365 (O365)